 Children, family members, associates or friends are welcome for occasional, brief visits in the workplace.
 However, children may not visit the workplace if their presence conflicts with department policy, federal or state law.
 Employees may bring children to appropriate University-sponsored programs and activities.
 Supervisors may approve non-routine visits that do not interfere with an employee's ability to perform his/her work functions or the productivity of a work unit.

 As a large employer, Vanderbilt does have members from the same family who work at the University.
 However, employment of family members in situations where one family member has direct influence over the other's conditions of employment (i.e., salary, hours worked, shifts, etc.) is inappropriate.
 For the purpose of this policy, family members are defined as spouse, domestic partner, daughter, son, parent, grandparent, grandchild, sister, brother, mother-in-law or father-in-law.

-In some cases, a concern over conflict of interest1 may arise involving other close relatives - such as aunts, uncles, cousins, or relatives by marriage.
-In any case, when staff are unsure about a potential conflict, they should fully disclose the circumstances in writing to their supervisor.
+In some cases, a concern over conflict of interest 1 may arise involving other close relatives - such as aunts, uncles, cousins, or relatives by marriage.
+In any case, when employees are unsure about a potential conflict, they should fully disclose the circumstances in writing to their supervisor.